cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

 ### Download data

-After setup we can start right away using the data from the proposal that we
+Datasets discovered can then be assembled using paper proposals on BEFdata
-created.
-If all data owners accepted the paper proposal `rbefdata` can be used
+portals.
+Proposals accepted by the project board and the data owners give
-to to pull the datasets.
-The proposal download function of `rbefdata` is used
+proponents access to the datasets requested.
+The rbefdata leverages data access
-for that and it draws all associated data of a proposal into the R environment
+through paper proposals by a download function.
+It loads all associated
-in one single step.
-It returns a list object that keeps a data frame per list
+datasets of a proposal into the R environment in one single step.
+It returns a
-element containing a dataset of the proposal each (see box below).
-The function
+list object that keeps a data frame per list element containing a dataset of
-requires the ID of the proposal to work which can be found in the URL of the
+the proposal each (see box below).
+The function requires the ID of the proposal
-proposal (see box below).
+to work.
+The ID can be found in the URL of the proposal (see box below).

 ![showcase_proposal](./figure/static/showcase_proposal.png)

 * caption: The paper proposal in its final approved state.
 The information on that page
            contains a title, a rational an envisaged date and journal.
 The calculated authors
            and email lists for communication as well as the attached datasets and sub
            projects involved (only partially shown).
 The proposal is published alredy see
            (Lang et al. 2013).

 ```
 # the proposal URL shows the id is 90
 http://befdataproduction.biow.uni-leipzig.de/paperproposals/90
 ```